bentrueman/fffprocessr/README.md

 ### Peak fitting

-The function `deconvolve_fff()` will perform a deconvolution of incompletely resolved peaks.
-It approximates fractograms as the sum of skewed Gaussians, each of which takes the following form:
+The function `deconvolve_fff()` will fit component peaks to fractograms that are incompletely resolved.
+By default, it approximates fractograms as the sum of skewed Gaussians, each of which takes the following form:

 <!-- $$y = h e^{-\frac{(x-\mu)^2}{2\sigma}} (1 + erf(\gamma\frac{(x-\mu)}{\sqrt{2} \sigma}))$$ -->